lawrenceamer/Revenant/README.md

 # Revenant

- considered as reliable method for remotely accessing systems via the Server Message Block (SMB) protocol for both joned and non-joined domain computers. used to execute command and payloads into other computers.
+Considered as a reliable method for remotely accessing systems via the Server Message Block (SMB) protocol for both joined and non-joined domain computers.
+Used to execute command and payloads into other computers.

- - Establish SMB connection into choosen Driver Share.
+- Establish an SMB connection into the chosen Driver Share.

- - Copy desired payload and pushing it into share. ( any Writeable share driver )
+- Copy the desired payload and pushing it in to share. ( any Writeable share driver )
 - Using Lateral movement technique to execute a payload by tasking scheduling (OLE Objects)

- in general, this tool will allow both users and administrators to push malicious payloads into compromised shares while using Task Schedualing interface (OLE) to execute uploaded binaries or scripts.
+In general, this tool will allow both users and administrators to push malicious payloads into compromised shares while using the Task Scheduling interface (OLE) to execute uploaded binaries or scripts.

  ## features

 - Undetectable by AV.
- - bypass EDR.
+- Bypass EDR.
- - ability to use user and administrator account.
+- Ability to use user and administrator accounts.
- - adopting lateral movement for domain users.
+- Adopting lateral movement for domain users.